-When it comes to protecting your natural teeth, dental crowns in Oklahoma City get the job done.
+When it comes to protecting your natural teeth, dental crowns get the job done.
 They’re durable and blend in well with your existing smile.
 While they can last for many years before needing replacement, sometimes a sudden accident like a bad fall or chewing mishap can make it come off prematurely.

 In the event that your crown cracks, breaks, or falls out suddenly, here’s what you should do next according to your dentist.

 Regardless of the damage that occurred, you should contact your dentist and schedule an appointment as soon as possible.
 Dental crowns protect damaged teeth from oral bacteria, so leaving your teeth exposed only increases the chances of an infection occurring.
 That means the sooner you get your tooth covered again, the better chance you have of avoiding complications later.

 If you aren’t in pain and you don’t mind dealing with a loose crown for a few days, you can put off visiting the dentist until normal business hours.
 However, depending on the amount of damage your tooth sustained initially, you may need to get to the dentist sooner.

 Be sure to keep any remaining pieces of the crown.
 While they’ll likely need to replace the restoration, it’s worth keeping for your dentist to further examine.
 The moment your dental crown cracks or comes off, take note of the following steps.